Trust your wedding photographer

 Trust is the key ingredient to any relationship and this is true for the relationship you have with your wedding photographer.
 There’s a reason you chose them to capture the most important day of your life.
-While you may have a vision of how you want some of your images to turn out, for the most part, you are going to have to put a lot of trust in your photographer.
-Trusting your photographer a little more in these main areas will not only result in better images for you to remember your big day by but will also relieve you of some stress as well.
+While you may have a vision of how you want your images to turn out, you are going to have to trust your photographer for the most part.
+Trusting your photographer a little more in these main areas will not only result in better images, but It will also relieve you of some stress as well.

 1. Choosing the Location of the Shot